react-grid-layout/react-draggable/README.md

 			// to whatever element is supplied as `this.props.children`.
 			// Only a single element is allowed or an Error will be thrown.
 			//
+			// The element is moved from its current position using absolute positioning.
+			//
 			// `axis` determines which axis the draggable can move.
 			// - 'both' allows movement horizontally and vertically (default).
 			// - 'x' limits movement to horizontal axis.